 Research has revealed that the house was purchased by Mr. Wythe Peyton in 1921.
 Mr. Peyton had been one of North Carolina's first highway engineers.
 He later became Post Master of Asheville.
 The Peytons raised four sons while living here.
 Mr. Peyton was also a prominent member of the Men's Garden Club of Asheville and was known for prize fruits and vegetables from the extensive gardens that were on the property at the time.
 Mr. Peyton died in 1956 and his widow held the property into the 1960s.

 Owned by an architect from the mid-1970s to the late 1980s, and later by another landlord, the house became a "group style" rental property.
 It was occupied by people who shared the kitchen and living room, and lived in all the other rooms and in the "garage apartment" in the rear.

-I purchased the property in early February 1993 with the intention to turn it into a bed and breakfast.
+The property was purchased in early February 1993 with the intention to turn it into a bed and breakfast.
 Work began in May, 1993 and our first guest checked in on October 1st, 1993.
-I believe we must have set a "land speed record", completely renovating the 6300 sq. foot house in only 4 1/2 months!
+The property was completely renovated, all 6300 sq. feet of the house in only 4 1/2 months!